|

 context is either 'generic' or the name of a MolData object.
 If the attribute is not given then the SelectionScheme is assumed to be associated with the preceding MolData object.

-selection which is a
+selection which is a selection command

 When writing a picture definition file CCP4mg will write out generic SelectionSchemes that are currently used by a display object and all SelectionSchemes associated with a MolData object.
 Note that SelectionSchemes are also automatically saved to model definition files but the definition imported from the picture definition file will override any in the model definition file with the same name.